 Court Support Volunteer Program

-The Department of Justice and Public Safety, Victim Services Branch, is launching a new Court Support Volunteer Program to support vulnerable victims of crime.
+This Departments Victim Services Branch is launching a new Court Support Volunteer Program to support vulnerable victims of crime.
 Being a victim of crime can be traumatic.
 The role of the volunteer is to help vulnerable victims feel as comfortable in court as possible.

 We are seeking individuals — 19 years or older — willing and able to support vulnerable victims of crime throughout criminal court proceedings.
 They might be a retiree, a business owner, a college or university student, a part-time worker or a concerned individual.

-The Department of Justice and Public Safety is committed to ensuring our volunteers are equipped with the skills and knowledge needed to provide court support.
+This Department is committed to ensuring our volunteers are equipped with the skills and knowledge needed to provide court support.
 This includes training and mentoring to prepare them for this important work.

 Vulnerable victims need an informed guide to support them through criminal court proceedings.